zhangbinchi/unlearning-verification-is-fragile/README.md

-# Adversarial Unlearning Against Verification
+# Unlearning Verification is Fragile

 The code is associated with *Verification of Machine Unlearning is Fragile* (ICML 2024).
+We provide two adversarial unlearning methods against unlearning verification.

 ## Retraining-based Adversarial Unlearning